ichbinfreya/citibike_Tableau/README.md

 Citi Bike is a bicycle-sharing system serving New York City and New Jersey.
 It promotes eco-friendly transportation, reducing CO2 emissions, and provides an alternative mode of commuting.
 This analysis aims to explore Citi Bike usage patterns, popular stations, and user behavior using Tableau.

 ## Data Cleaning and Transformation
-1. **Data Selection**: Chose recent data from 2018-2019 to ensure consistency.
+1. **Data Selection**: Chose recent data from June to August 2024 to ensure consistency.
 2. **Data Preparation**: Cleaned data by removing unnecessary columns, handling missing values, and ensuring consistent data formats.
 3. **Data Consistency**: Verified columns like "start time," "end time," "station ID," and "user type."